covid-tissue-models/covid-tissue-response-models/Readme.rst

 Shared and reproducible models
 ===============================

-All models contributed to this repository are sahred freely.
+All models contributed to this repository are shared freely.